HardTimes2024/HardTimes/HardTimes_en.md

 * lead a healthy lifestyle
 * study spiritual practices: yoga, qigong
 * praise the Gods and <ins>not ask for</ins> anything from them even in hard times.

+We believe that the planet has entered the hybrid phase of the Third World War.

 Modern people have too binary thinking: everything will be either fine or a complete apocalypse.
 Why then prepare?
 But the truth is in the middle.
 More advanced type of thinking: probabilistic.
 An ancient saying: hope for the best and prepare for the worst.